The $project

 { "first" : 1.0, "last" : 1.0, "address.city" : 1.0, "address.state" : 1.0, "address.zip_code.affordable_housing_options.Property Type" : 1.0, "address.zip_code.affordable_housing_options.Property Name" : 1.0, "address.zip_code.affordable_housing_options.Units" : 1.0, "address.zip_code.affordable_housing_options.Zip Code" : 1.0, }

-Click on the play button under Stage Output to execute just this stage.
+On the Stage input/output tab, click on the Run (play) button under Stage2: Output to run just this stage.

-Or execute the entire pipeline by clicking on the play button in the toolbar.
+Or execute the entire pipeline by clicking on the Run button in the toolbar.

 The pipeline and stage outputs should now only show the fields we want.